ryantd42/NY-Legislative-Git/2023/A7372A-2023/bill.md

   May 18, 2023
   ___________

- Introduced by M. of A. THIELE -- read once and referred to the Committee on Environmental Conservation
+ Introduced  by  M. of A. THIELE, REYES, LEVENBERG, STIRPE, L. ROSENTHAL, KELLES, COLTON, SIMONE, STERN, DURSO, GANDOLFO, JACOBSON, OTIS -- read once and referred to the Committee on  Environmental  Conservation  -- recommitted  to the Committee on Environmental Conservation in accord- ance with Assembly Rule  3,  sec.
+2  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the environmental conservation law,  the  parks,  recre- ation  and  historic  preservation  law,  and  the  executive  law, in relation to authorizing the attorney general to approve certain  state land acquisitions made for the purposes of land conservation

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Legislative  intent.
 The  legislature  hereby  finds  and declares  that  in order to achieve our state's land protection goals as promoted in the Climate Action Plan, the "30 by  30"  land  conservation law  (chapter  747  of  the  laws of 2022), and the financial commitment within the 2022 Bond Act, additional measures are needed  to  accelerate the  process  whereby  the state acquires land.
 Specifically, the review process by the attorney general's office can be streamlined by  enabling the  use  of  title insurance.
 This will also relieve land trusts of the financial burden of holding onto land, in trust, for years  at  a  time.
  Further,  it  will  reduce  the  backlog of pending acquisitions that is unnecessarily jeopardizing the solvency of many of these organizations.
   § 2.
 Subdivision 1 of section 3-0305 of the environmental conservation
  law, as added by chapter 727 of the laws of 1978, is amended to read  as
  follows:
-  1. The commissioner when moneys therefor have been appropriated by the legislature or are otherwise available, may acquire  any  real  property which  he OR SHE deems necessary for any of the purposes or functions of the department, by purchase or as provided in the eminent domain  proce- dure  law.
+  1. The commissioner when moneys therefor have been appropriated by the legislature  or  are  otherwise available, may acquire any real property which he OR SHE deems necessary for any of the purposes or functions  of the  department, by purchase or as provided in the eminent domain proce-

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD10532-03-3
+ A. 7372--A  2

+ dure law.
 Title to such real property shall be taken in the name of  and be vested in the people of the state of New York.
 No real property shall be  so  acquired by purchase unless the title thereto is approved by the attorney  general.
-THE ATTORNEY GENERAL SHALL APPROVE ANY TITLE WHERE IT HAS DETERMINED THAT THE CURRENT OWNER CAN CONVEY MARKETABLE TITLE TO THE

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10532-01-3
- A. 7372  2

- REAL PROPERTY.
-THE ATTORNEY GENERAL  SHALL  ACCEPT  FROM  ANY  REPUTABLE COMMERCIAL INSURER, A TITLE POLICY NAMING THE PEOPLE OF THE STATE OF NEW YORK AS INSURED, WITH SUCH POLICY TO COVER ANY TITLE DEFECTS WHICH WOULD OTHERWISE  RENDER  THE TITLE UNMARKETABLE.
+THE  ATTORNEY GENERAL MAY APPROVE ANY TITLE WHERE IT HAS DETERMINED THAT THE CURRENT OWNER CAN CONVEY MARKETABLE TITLE TO THE REAL PROPERTY.
+THE  ATTORNEY  GENERAL  MAY  ACCEPT  FROM  ANY  REPUTABLE COMMERCIAL INSURER, A TITLE POLICY NAMING THE PEOPLE OF THE STATE OF NEW YORK AS INSURED, WITH SUCH POLICY TO COVER ANY TITLE DEFECTS WHICH WOULD OTHERWISE  RENDER  THE TITLE UNMARKETABLE.
 The terms "property" or "real